Frontrunners emerge in race for Covid-19 vaccine - RFI

 Some methods for making a vaccine are tried-and-tested, while others remain experimental.

-Inactivated "classic" vaccines use a virus germ that has been killed, while others use a weakened or "attenuated" strain.
+Inactivated traditional vaccines use a virus germ that has been killed, while others use a weakened or "attenuated" strain.

-These vaccines work when the body treats the deactivated pathogen as if it were active, producing antibodies to kill it without endangering the patient with full infection.
+These vaccines work when the body treats the deactivated pathogen as if it were a real threat, producing antibodies to kill it without endangering the patient with full infection.

 So-called "sub-unit" vaccines contain a fragment of the virus or bacteria they are derived from to produce a similar immune response.